crypsisgroup/ebs-direct-sec-tools/README.md

 ## capturefullimage.go

 A bit of a misnomer, this tool won't capture a full image but rather a snapshot.
 Run with ./capturefullimage -id snapshotidhere -region regionhere, e.g. ./capturefullimage -id snap-aab1lan2a -region us-east-1 and it will output to output-snap-aab1lan2a to the current directory.
 This was meant to be a proof of concept to set expectations around the API and work on the API.

+You probably can capture an image, however, if you can see the snapshots an AMI is made of and call ebs:* against it.